PYates77/MiniSnake/README.md

  } SnakeGame;
  ```

- The snake formed by a doubly-linked list of SnakeParts, which simply contain a location.
+ The snake is formed by a doubly-linked list of SnakeParts, which each contain an x-y location for the SnakePart.
 The entire snake can be accessed by traversing the list starting at the head pointer in the SnakeGame struct.

  ```c
  /* parts form a doubly-linked list to create snake body */